PrimaveraDeveloper/lithium/dir/common/specs/tbx-spec-2.0.md

 ```

 Then it was added to the taskbox configuration the following task definition.
-Because it's an `Event Trigger Action` there is no need to have actions.
+Because it's an `EventTrigger` there is no need to have actions.

 ```json
 {